skybert/skybert-net/src/talks/comparing-cultures/slides.md

 ## Geert Hofstede

-- Studied **116 000** IBM employees in 50 countries
+- Studied **116 000** IBM employees in 50 countries in the 1980s
+- One of the largest intercultural studies in the world
-- Discovered 4 + 1 dimensions of differences
+- Discovered 5 dimensions of differences

 ---